guzmanwolfrank/Snowflake/README.md

 - **transactions.db**: This SQLite database file stores transaction data locally.
 It is used for testing and development purposes.

+- **snowflake_script.py**: Main program.
+SQL queries used for data analysis on transactions stored in a Snowflake database.

 ## Setup

 1. Clone the repository: